Understanding the invader-driven replicator dynamics: Acknowledgement

 \section{Acknowledgement}

 We thank J. Tomás Lázaro for interesting discussions on several aspects of this work.
-The study received funding by the Portuguese Foundation for Science and Technology (FCT grant number 2022.03060.PTDC) and was partially supported by the European Union (grant NOSEVAC-Modelling 101159175).
+The study received funding by the Portuguese Foundation for Science and Technology (FCT grant number 2022.03060.PTDC) and was partially supported by the European Union (Grant Agreement Number: 101080528— NOSEVAC).